 Try the Local Food

 No trip to a new country is complete without trying at lease one local dish.
 Montreal might not be a famous foodie city, but it definitely has what to offer.
 You simply have to try poutine (fries will never be the same after you taste poutine!) or a smoked meat sandwich.
-And maybe some local craft beer.
+And maybe some local craft beer and other popular local drinks for a complete experience.

 See Habitat 67